-Cooking a turkey may seem daunting but I can assure you it is easy to do.
-As we all know, it takes a lot of time but the results are worth it (and I promise it’s not difficult).
+Cooking a turkey may seem overwhelming but this turkey recipe is easy to follow.
+It does take time but the results are worth it (and I promise it’s not difficult).
 Below I have provided step-by-step directions for how to cook a turkey to juicy perfection.

 How to Prepare a Turkey for Roasting

-- Remove Giblets/Neck: Remove the giblets and neck from the cavity of the turkey.
+- Remove Giblets/Neck – Remove the giblets and neck from the cavity.
 I usually place them in the pan to bake alongside the turkey and flavor my drippings for gravy.
 Cook the giblets too and use them for giblet gravy.

-- Stuff turkey (optional): Loosely stuff the turkey with stuffing or herbs.
-Scroll below for more info if you’re stuffing the turkey.
+- Stuff turkey (optional) – Loosely stuff the turkey with stuffing or herbs.
+Scroll below for more info and tips if you’re stuffing the bird.
 (Image #1)

-- Dab Dry: Dab the turkey dry with a paper towel, this will help the skin crisp better.
+- Dab Dry – Dab the skin dry with a paper towel, this will help the skin crisp better.
 If you’re stuffing the turkey, wipe the inside with a dry paper towel to remove any debris.

-- Oil & Season: Generously rub the outside of the turkey with olive oil or slightly cooled melted butter and season with salt, pepper, poultry seasoning and lots of fresh herbs.
+- Oil & Season – In this turkey recipe, you’ll rub the skin with olive oil or slightly cooled melted butter and season with salt, pepper, poultry seasoning, and lots of fresh herbs.
 (Image #2)

 - Prepare stuffing according to recipe directions.

 - Cool completely, this is important to avoid bacteria.
-I prepare my stuffing well in advance (but do not stuff turkey in advance).
+I prepare my stuffing up to 24 hours in advance (but do not stuff the turkey in advance).